xzhangfordham/CISTutorials/submitToAutograder.md

 ### Step 5:
 **To open a course** from your dashboard, simply click on the labeled box where you will be taken to the course page.
-(Here I’ve clicked on CISC2200 Data Structures from the previous page.)
+(Here we’ve clicked on CISC2200 Data Structures from the previous page.)
 From this page, you can see the assignments currently made available to you if any.
-In the following screenshot, we see that I currently have two labs to complete for the course.
+In the following screenshot, we see that we currently have two labs to complete for the course.

 <img src="/docs/assets/CISWork63.png" alt="Course page" width="600">